 following our election to be treated as a RIC.
-We intend to distribute quarterly dividends to our stockholders following our election to be treated as a RIC.
 The amount of our quarterly distributions will be determined by our Board of Directors out of assets legally available for distribution.
 We intend to seek to be treated as a RIC when we file our 2006 federal income tax returns, and as such, to distribute thereafter to our stockholders annually at least 90% of the sum of our net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
 In addition, prior to the end of our first tax year as a RIC, we will be required to make a distribution to our stockholders equal to the amount of any earnings and profits from the period prior to our RIC election.
 Currently, we intend to retain some or all of our realized net long-term capital gains in order to build our per share net asset value.
 As a result, we will elect to make deemed distributions of such amounts to our stockholders.
 We may, in the future, make actual distributions to our stockholders of some or all of our realized net long-term capital gains.